Myanmar's Suu Kyi vows to call shots after election landslide

 The party would win more than 250 of the 330 seats not occupied by the military in the lower house of parliament, NLD spokesman Win Htein predicted on Tuesday.
 Under the junta-crafted constitution, a quarter of the seats are unelected and reserved for the armed forces.

 The election commission said the NLD had won 78 of the 88 seats declared so far for the 440-strong lower house.
-The USDP had won five.
+The USDP had won five seats.

-In the first upper house results declared on Tuesday, the NLD won 29 of 33 seats and the USDP two.
+In the first results for the upper house declared on Tuesday, the NLD won 29 of 33 seats while the USDP won two.
 Results for the regional assemblies also showed the NLD well ahead.

 "The difference between the parties is huge.
 It's a clear win," said Sitida, a 37-year-old Buddhist monk in the central city of Mandalay who marched in the country's 2007 "Saffron Revolution" protests that were crushed by the junta.